The Lorax (musical): Act I

 He arrives in Paradise Valley and is delighted by all the new things he sees there.
 He sets to work, but when he cuts down a truffula tree the Lorax appears.
 The Lorax speaks for the trees and is angry one has been cut down.
 The Once-ler explains it was to make a "thneed", which the Lorax thinks is useless ("It's a Thneed").
-He shows the Once-ler the beauty of the valley, and how he doesn't need to create anything new, everything he needs to live is in abundance in the valley ("Everything You Need’s Right Here").
+He shows the Once-ler the beauty of the valley, and how he does not need to create anything new, everything he needs to live is in abundance in the valley ("Everything You Need's Right Here").